Uberspace/lab/source/guide_php-fusion.rst

 PHP-Fusion
 ##########

-PHP-Fusion_ is a CMS written in PHP and distributed under the GN AGPL v3 licence.
+PHP-Fusion <https://php-fusion.co.uk/>_ is a CMS written in PHP and distributed under the GNU AGPL v3 licence.

 ----

 .. note:: For this guide you should be familiar with the basic concepts of

-  * PHP_
+  * :manual:`PHP <lang-php>`
   * :manual:`MySQL <database-mysql>`
   * :manual:`domains <web-domains>`

 Prerequisites
 =============

-We're using PHP_ in the stable version 7.1:
+We're using :manual:`PHP <lang-php>` in the stable version 7.1:

 ::